Plants, Scientific names, H.

 Freckle face, (Hypoestes sanguinolenta, H. phyllostachya), polka dot plant, (houseplant), Acanthaceae

-Hyppeastrum species, to 60cm, large poisonous bulb, showy flowers at the end of thick hollow stems, green strap-like leaves from the base of the plant, (houseplant), Amaryllidaceae
+Barbados lily, (Hippeastrum puniceum),bulbous perennial. up to 60cm, large poisonous bulb, showy flowers at the end of thick hollow stems, green strap-like leaves from the base of the plant, (houseplant), South America, Amaryllidaceae

 Knobweed, (Hyptis capitata), lesser roundhead, roadside weed, herbal medicine, Central America, Lamiaceae